baselbers/woocommerce-pdf-invoices/readme.txt

 - Improved: 'bewpi_before_document_generation' action by changing arguments array into separate variables.
 - Improved: Invoice `type` variable by using relative paths (invoice/simple and invoice/global), so renamed 'invoices' directory to singular 'invoice'.
 - Improved: `templater()` by setting `$order` object as a class variable, so the class methods can make use of it instead of using `$order_id` as param.
+- Improved: Settings descriptions due to new template.
+- Improved: Settings page by not showing related settings based on selected template.
 - Fixed: PDF invoice url by changing order of filter arguments.
 - Fixed: 'Invoice No.' column not always before 'Actions' column on Shop Order page.
 - Fixed: '_bewpi_pdf_invoice_path' postmeta only created when option 'Reset yearly' is enabled.